 Life Cycles

 Dennis gladly explained to the class what he had learned.
-He drew a circle on the board, drew a frog on the top, and explained, “See, a frog would lay eggs, which would hatch into tadpoles.
-These tadpoles grow-up, their tails get thicker, and they start to sprout legs.”
+He drew a circle on the board, drew a frog on the top, and explained, “See, a frog lays eggs, which hatch into tadpoles.
+These tadpoles grow up, their tails get thicker, and they start to sprout legs.”

 He drew a rough picture of each stage around the circles.